JoshuaGoldberg/Tap.py/README.md

-Tappy (Tap.py) is a clicker game, written in Python, featuring a whole host of gameplay features, with more being added every week!
+Tappy (Tap.py) is a clicker game, written in Python, hopefully updated every week (or so).